velveneer/SDI-Final/src/index.md

 `https://velveneer.github.io/SDI-Final/`

-If you want to run it locally on your machine follow the instructions down below.
+If you want to run it locally on your machine follow the instructions from the `README.md` in the Github repository.

-The

 ## Project Structure

 ```
-.
 ├── src/                       # All work files
 │   ├── cloud-setup/           # All exercises from the course
 │   │   │   ├── docs/          # Hetzner Cloud Setup for the following exercises documentation (Markdown)